 Service units (SUs) represent units of time on MSI’s HPC resources, and your MSI group must have an allocation of SUs in order to run jobs on these resources.
-One SU is equal to 1.5 CPU hours on our HPC platforms.
+For Service Unit (SU) rate, please see MSI Queues.

 Yes, and every MSI group gets a default allocation of 70,000 SUs.
 These SUs are required to run jobs on our HPC resources.